What's on this page

 Designed for use by community groups, Council, investors, business, students and the general public, the information is presented in simple, clear tables and charts with concise factual commentary.

-The population and household forecasts can assist you to identify future demand for services and can inform decisions about the delivery of facilities and services.
+The population and household forecasts can assist to identify future trends and can assist in informing decisions about the future delivery of facilities and services.

 The Community Atlas presents key socio-demographic characteristics for the City of Armadale as interactive maps.
 It can help you to understand the demographic characteristics of an area by visually displaying where people live.

-Based on data from the 2001 and 2006 Census of Population and Housing (Australian Bureau of Statistics) each map is prepared using Census Collector Districts providing the finest level of detail to help identify spatial patterns and trends in the City.
+Based on data from the 2016 and 2011 Census of Population and Housing (Australian Bureau of Statistics) each map is prepared using Census Collector Districts providing the finest level of detail to help identify spatial patterns and trends.

-The information can be used to plan services and facilities for specific groups in the community, to inform community groups about local needs and priorities, and to present a strong demographic case for funding or advocacy.
+The information can be used to assist in planning services and facilities, provide insights into local needs and priorities, and to present data purposes such as funding applications or advocacy.

 The City's Community Development team is committed to working collaboratively with our community, individuals, groups, non-profit organisations and government agencies, to enhance community wellbeing.
 We encourage the community to contact us about ideas, issues and opportunities or to find out more about what's happening in your City.